thinktank1984/raspberry.pi/readme.md

 ## Troubleshooting

+### Evernote API Rate Limits
 If you encounter rate limits with the Evernote API, the script will automatically pause and retry.
 However, if you're syncing a large number of articles, you might want to increase the delay between note creations.

+### Web Scraping Issues
+If you experience problems with web scraping:

+1. **SSL Certificate Errors**: The script will automatically retry and attempt to bypass SSL verification when needed
+2. **Empty Content from JavaScript-heavy Sites**: Install Playwright with `--install-playwright` flag to improve scraping
+3. **Sites Blocking Scrapers**: The script uses realistic browser headers to avoid being blocked
+4. **Timeouts**: Connection timeouts will trigger automatic retries with increasing delays

 ## License